Skip to main content

 13.0.
 Re-employment or re-engagement of former chief officers

 13.1.
-The Council’s Voluntary Exits Policy states that former employees (including Chief Officers) who leave the Council through any form of enhanced severance package, including but not exclusive to voluntary early retirement or flexible retirement will not be re-engaged in normal circumstances at any point and without the approval of the Director of People and Inclusion and Cabinet Member for HR and Corporate Affairs.
+The Council’s Policy is that former employees (including Chief Officers) who leave the Council through any form of enhanced severance package, including but not exclusive to voluntary early retirement or flexible retirement will not be re-engaged in normal circumstances at any point and without the approval of the Assistant Director of People and Inclusion and Cabinet Member for Customer Service, Communications and Corporate Affairs.
 This includes engagement via Agency or a contract for services.
 However, this provision excludes engagement to support the Local Authority’s role in relation to Elections.

 13.2.
 As a general principle the Council is opposed to re-employing retired employees.
 However, in exceptional circumstances, where it is considered necessary to re-employ or re-engage a former employee who is in receipt of a pension from the Local Government Pension Scheme: